 TO APPLY: If you are currently a district employee and have an application on file, please submit a letter of intent that includes your name, address, telephone number, and your qualifications to the Human Resources Office.

-- If you do not have an application of file, please submit an application through EdJoin by 4:00 p.m. on the closing date and include the following attachments: a letter of intent, resume, and three recent letters of recommendation less than one year old.
+- If you do not have an application of file, please submit an application through EdJoin by 4:00 p.m. on June 3, 2016 and include the following attachments: a letter of intent, resume, and three recent letters of recommendation less than one year old.

 - You will be contacted if you are selected for a position interview.